sunniejs/Eloquent-JavaScript/13_browser.md

 that such pages can easily link to each other, thus connecting into a huge ((mesh)) that users can move through.

-To become part of the Web, all you need to do is connect a machine to the ((Internet)) and have it listen on port 80 with the ((HTTP)) protocol so that other computers can ask it for documents.
+想要成为 Web To become part of the Web, all you need to do is connect a machine to the ((Internet)) and have it listen on port 80 with the ((HTTP)) protocol so that other computers can ask it for documents.